John F. Kennedy Federal Building

-John Fitzgerald Kennedy Federal Building is a United States governmental office building located in the Government Center area of Boston, Massachusetts, adjacent to City Hall Plaza and diagonally across from Boston City Hall.
-An example of 1960s modern architecture, and designed by Walter Gropius and The Architects Collaborative with Samuel Glaser, it is a complex that consists of two offset 26-floor towers that sit on-axis to each other and a low rise building of four floors that connects to the two towers through an enclosed glass corridor.
-The two towers stand at a height of 387 ft.
-The complex was built in 1963-1966.
-It was listed on the National Register of Historic Places in 2021.
+The John F. Kennedy Federal Building is a United States governmental office building in the Government Center area of Boston, Massachusetts.
+Named for former US president John F. Kennedy, the building was completed in 1966 and designed by Walter Gropius and The Architects Collaborative with Samuel Glaser.
+It consists of a pair of 26-story, 387 ft towers to the west, and a four-story low-rise wing with an interior courtyard to the east, connected by a glass corridor.
+The building was listed on the National Register of Historic Places in 2021.